Every Rock install needs an SSL certificate. Even if you aren't live yet and don't have people entering any financial information, you still have you

 to date for you.
 You can even manage multiple certificates or non-Rock sites on your IIS server.

-The initial release of this plug-in is designed for full-trust/full-VM hosting.
+This plug-in is designed for full-trust/full-VM hosting.
 This means self-hosted on-premise or using a full-VM type of

 hosting such as Azure VM.
 There is experimental support for partial-trust hosting but it requires manual installation of the certificates.